 Hot cocoa and dairy based beverages may contain milk, soy or tree nuts.
 Timothy’s Lemon Blueberry Passion Tea does contain gluten.

-Most Coffee and Tea packs are egg, dairy and gluten-free.
+Most Coffee and Tea pods are egg, dairy and gluten-free.
 Please see the individual product nutritionals for a list of ingredients.

 Some Café Escapes beverages may contain palm or coconut oil, sucralose, sugar, cocoa derivatives, dairy, sodium caseinate, soy.
 Please see the individual product nutritionals for a list of ingredients.
 Go to Beverages.